 - Breathing tube: This is connected to the breathing machine to help you breath after surgery.
 It will be removed in 1 to 6 hours after surgery once you are awake and can breathe on your own.
 You will be able to talk once the tube is out. - Heart monitor: Electrodes (sticky patches) are attached to your chest to monitor your heart rhythm continuously.
 This is usually discontinued 3 to 4 days after surgery. - Pacing wires: They will be placed during your surgery.
-You may be connected to a temporary pacemaker if the heart rate is slow. - Intravenous lines: A few lines may be in place including one in your neck and in one or both of your arms.
-These are used to measure pressures of your heart and to administer fluids and medications. - Chest tubes: Tubes will be placed during your surgery in your chest to drain fluid and blood from around the heart and lungs.
-They are usually removed within 3 days after surgery. - Bladder catheter: A thin tube is placed in your bladder to collect and measure urine.
-Once you are able to get up, the tube will be removed (usually two to three days after surgery).
+You may be connected to a temporary pacemaker if the heart rate is slow. - Intravenous lines: A few lines will be in place including one in your neck and several in your arms.
+These are used to measure blood pressure and to administer fluids and medications. - Chest tubes: Tubes will be placed during your surgery in your chest cavity to drain fluid / blood / air from around the heart and lungs.
+They are usually removed within 1 to 3 days after surgery. - Bladder catheter: A thin tube is placed in your bladder to collect and measure urine.
+Once you can stand up, the tube will be removed (usually two to three days after surgery).